 Recommended Ingredients for Homemade Baby Food

-Variety for Balanced Diet: Include a mix of fruits, vegetables, and proteins like lentils or chicken as your baby grows.
+Variety for a Balanced Diet: Include a mix of fruits, vegetables, and proteins like lentils or chicken as your baby grows.

-Is Your Baby Ready for Solid Foods?
+Knowing When Your Baby Is Ready for Solid Foods

 Sits with Minimal Support: Your baby can sit up with little to no assistance.